exercism/rust/README.md

 Note that:

-- The simplest way to generate, update or configure an exercise is to use the [exercise](https://github.com/exercism/rust/tree/main/util/exercise) utility provided in this repository.
-To compile the utility you can use the [bin/build_exercise_crate.sh](https://github.com/exercism/rust/tree/main/bin/build_exercise_crate.sh) script or, if the script does not work for you, use the `cargo build --release` command in the `util/exercise/` directory and then copy the `exercise` binary from the `util/exercise/target/release/` directory into the `bin/` directory.
-Use `bin/exercise --help` to learn about the existing commands and their possible usage.

 - Each exercise must stand on its own.
 Do not reference files outside the exercise directory.
 They will not be included when the user fetches the exercise.

 - Exercises must conform to the Exercism-wide standards described in [the documentation](https://github.com/exercism/legacy-docs/tree/main/language-tracks/exercises).